yurihhhT/taxi-service/README.md

 # Taxi-Service

-This project it's Taxi-Service simulator.
+This project is Taxi-Service simulator.
 With some features.

 ## Features